 So yes, it does matter when you eat and drink!
 You metabolize the carbohydrates in your food far better in the morning soon after you wake up compared to at night when your sleep hormones kick into gear.
 Eating breakfast like a king, lunch like a prince, and dinner like a pauper is good advice after all!

-Judes Scharman Draughon, MS, RDN, LD is a corporate wellness dietitian nutritionist and author of Lean Body Smart Life: 12-Fix Plan to a Leaner, Healthier, Happier Life.
+Judes Scharman Draughon, MS, RDN, LD is a corporate wellness dietitian nutritionist and author of 12 Fixes to healthy: A Wellness Plan for Life.
 She has narrowed down the scientific research to the 12 most significant “Fixes” you can do to make the biggest impact on your health, weight, and brain function.
-Front-load your eating is one of the 12 “fixes” in this 12-Fix Lean Life Wellness Plan.
+Front-load your eating is one of the 12 “fixes” in this 12-Fix Wellness Plan.

 Judes inspires many with her high-energy nutrition presentations, workshops, and seminars.
 She resides in Durham, NC.
 If you are interested in having her speak with your organization or company, contact her at email@example.com.